How does a C program use the memory?

 Of course, we don’t do this by ourselves now.
 In modern advanced program languages, they usually provide automatic memory management.
-You can freely allocate a block of memory and don’t care when to release it, the compiler will observe it and release it at the appropriate time.
+You can freely allocate a block of memory and don’t care when to release it, and the compiler will observe it and release it at the appropriate time.

 But in some high-performance scenarios(game, basic frameworks) or memory limited, we need to control the memory usage manually and do our best to optimize the usage rate.
 This time understanding the basis of computer memory management is the basis to write fine code.